punnkam/wordle-clone/README.md

 # wordle-clone
-Refreshing my C++ memory with a scrappy Wordle clone
+Refreshing my memory on C++ by building a terminal Wordle clone